 Parents/carers are consulted at each wave to ensure they are fully involved in their child's education, as are the pupils themselves.
 Both are invited to provide their views during contact with staff throughout the year, and particularly as part of the Education, Health and Care Plan annual review process, but contributions are welcome at any time of the year if there is a concern or query.
 Pupil voice is recognised and valued, is an integral part of school life and involves ascertaining the views of all pupils, including those with SEND.
 Views of both pupils and parents/carers are also sought during transition from Key Stage 3 to Key Stage 4 through a well-planned options process.
-Similarly, during transition from Key Stage 4 to Key Stage 5, appropriate information is shared with relevant educational establishments and pupils and parents/carers are fully involved in this process.
-Information, advice and guidance on career and future education options is provided across a pupil's time at the Academy.
 The Academy also provides Learning Support Assistants/Mentors as an extra pastoral support for pupils and an on call system during the school day to take measures to prevent bullying.